minio/docs/source/developers/sts-for-operator.rst

 3. Create YAML resources for the Service Account and Policy Binding:

-   - The :ref:`Service Account <minio-operator-sts-service-account>` in the MinIO Tenant for the application to use.
+   - Create the :ref:`Service Account <minio-operator-sts-service-account>` in the MinIO Tenant for the application to use.

      For more on service accounts in Kubernetes, see the :kube-docs:`Kubernetes documentation <reference/access-authn-authz/service-accounts-admin/>`.
-   - Create a :ref:`Policy Binding <minio-operator-sts-policy-binding>` in the target tenant's namespace that link the application to one or more of the MinIO Tenant's policies.
+   - Create a :ref:`Policy Binding <minio-operator-sts-policy-binding>` in the target tenant's namespace that links the application to one or more of the MinIO Tenant's policies.

 4. Apply the YAML file to create the resources on the deployment